AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/marketing-automation/oracle-netsuite-entities.md

 ## Next steps {#next-steps}

 By following this tutorial, you have established a connection to your [!DNL Oracle NetSuite Entities] account.
-You can now continue on to the next tutorial and [configure a dataflow to bring data into Platform](../../dataflow/marketing-automation.md).
+You can now continue on to the next tutorial and [configure a dataflow to bring marketing automation data into Platform](../../dataflow/marketing-automation.md).

 ## Additional resources {#additional-resources}